 - Clinical simulation scenario-based workshops conducted a minimum four times per year in which Interns will have paid, protected time to attend with access to SimMan.

 There is a nominated supervisor for each rotation who will meet with trainee doctors individually to provide feedback and conduct mid and end-of-term formative assessments.
 Supervisors are also encouraged to provide day-to-day / regular feedback.

-The RMCLHN Medical Education Unit has an open door policy where trainee doctors are encouraged to drop in to discuss any issues.
+The RMCLHN Medical Education Unit has an open-door policy where trainee doctors are encouraged to drop-in to discuss any issues.
 The RMCLHN Director of Clinical Training and the Medical Education Officer also arrange confidential appraisals that are held in the middle of each rotation as a formal opportunity to ask for advice or support, or to highlight concerns.
-They are also available to discuss career pathways and receive to your feedback about the training program.
+They are also available to discuss career pathways and receive your feedback about the training program.

 All SA Health employees have access to the Employee Assistance Program as an additional source for confidential counselling and support.

 Doctors’ Health SA is a not-for-profit, independent and profession-controlled organisation dedicated to improving the health of doctors and medical students for the good of the community.

 RGH has accredited core terms for interns in General Medicine, General Surgery, Emergency Medicine and non-core rotations may include Aged Care in General Practice and Relieving.
 The General Practice terms are based in nearby Berri Medical Clinic, Barmera Medical Clinic and Renmark Medical Clinic.